 Another Youth Farming Accident

 Another tragic farming accident this week.
-In Lancaster County, Pennsylvania, police arrived to find a 6-year-old boy’s neck was crushed between the frame and the bed of a dump truck that was being lowered.
+In Lancaster County, Pennsylvania, police arrived to find a dump truck crushed a 6-year-old boy’s neck.
+The frame and the bed of a dump truck injured the boy as it lowered.
 An adult family member had raised the bed to dump feed for cows.
 When he tried to lower it, it would not go down.
-The family member discovered the boy was trapped between the frame and the bed of the truck.
+The family member discovered the frame and bed of the truck trapped the boy.

 Unfortunately, this nightmare is too common for agricultural families.
 Of the leading sources of fatal injuries to youth on U.S. farms, 23% involve machinery (includes tractors), 19% involved motor vehicles (includes ATVs), and 16% are due to drowning.
 Of nonfatal injuries, 31% occur in children under 10 years old.

 Farming Accidents from Defective Equipment

 If farm equipment injured you or a loved one or made you lose wages, you deserve justice.

 Remember, you don’t have to use farm equipment negligently for it to malfunction.
 Farm equipment malfunctions occur because companies don’t design safe machinery.
 Manufacturers often fail to warn you of all the ways their heavy, complex machine can injure you.

 When farmers are injured by unsafe farm machinery without adequate warnings for secure operation, it is equipment is considered “defective”.
 This term that applies to poor design, improper manufacturing, negligent marketing, or all three.